 KPIs for developers are one of the favorite topics in software development companies.
 Managers are accustomed to seeing specific results in numbers, such as the number of orders performed per month, the profit amount per year, and so on.

 Such indicators are easy to measure.
 However, when compiling KPIs for developers, we have to consider that engineers are smart, creative, and, most importantly, passionate specialists.
 Software experts usually prefer to work out of frameworks and boundaries.

 Thus, introducing perfect software development KPIs is not an easy task.

-Today, many companies use key KPIs directly related to increasing the number of users or customers in less time spent.
+Today, many companies use key software development KPIs directly related to increasing the number of users or customers in less time spent.
 For this, automated systems and KPIs for software quality are used to constantly monitor whether the company is on the right track or not.
 If developer productivity metrics are not sufficient, you need to change the way the team works, try new technologies, and so on.